 It seems that people have been spelling team with an “i” for a long time.
 We live in a culture that promotes the roughed individual, the self-made person, the entrepreneur.
 They did it all themselves, or so they say.

 But don’t take our word for it.
 There are many examples throughout history that illustrate the importance of teamwork.
 We cherry-picked nine of our favorite inspirational examples of teamwork as it applies to a variety of circumstances.
-It won’t be long before you’re won over on the benefits of teamwork and collaboration.
+It won’t be long before you’re won over by the benefits of teamwork and collaboration.

 1. The Beatles, Live in Hamburg